Toy Example - Tabularized GiGL#

 Data Preprocessor#

-Please take a look at toy_data_preprocessor_config.py to see how these are defined.
+ℹ️ For this example we use toy_data_preprocessor_config.py.
 You will note that in this case, we are not doing anything special (i.e., no feature engineering), just reading from BQ and passing through the features.
-We could, if we wanted, define our own preprocessing function, and replace it with build_passthrough_transform_preprocessing_fn()

 print("Frozen Config DataPreprocessor Information:")